 (4) In the Star Trek Discovery show, protagonist Paul Stamets (a character based on the real scientist) is an engineer who translates real-world mycological science into science-fiction concepts.
 Stamets believes spores and mycelia organize the Universe as the “building blocks of energy across the universe.”

 (5) The Book of Fungi: A Life-Size Guide to Six Hundred Species from Around the World – If you are interested in the subject of Fungi, get that book!
-It includes amazing, well-written text and supportive data on many mushroom species.
+It includes fantastic, well-written text and supportive data on many mushroom species.